apollographql/apollo-server/docs/source/migration-hapi.md

 The most notable changes are:

 * the plugin class has been replaced as a function to be more idiomatic
-* the plugin name has been renamed to use camelcase
+* the plugin name has been renamed to use camel-case
 * the options object has been extended to support additional routing options

 The following code snippet for Hapi Apollo 0.2.x